ascpixi/vscode-path-go-to-definition/README.md

 * `path`: The regular expression to match against the file path to determine whether this configuration set applies. (`string` or `null`)
 * `projectRootRegex`: The regex to use when checking for paths that are relative to the project's root directory.
 Matches the whole string.
 If null or empty, uses the global default. (`string` or `null`)
 * `relativeRegex`: The regex to use when checking for paths that are relative to the directory the file is in.
 Matches the whole string.
 If null or empty, uses the global default. (`string` or `null`)
+* `pathStringRegex`: The regex to use when scanning for path strings in addition to regular string scanning.
+The last group is used as the string.
+Matches the entire line.
+If null or empty, this behavior is disabled.
 * `defaultFile`: If a path points to a directory, the extension will navigate to the file with this name in that directory. (`string` or `null`)
 * `assumedProjectRoot`: Paths detected with this configuration set will assume this path as the project root.
 This path may itself be relative to the real project root.